gayatrirajgor/SEI-Project-1/README.md

     }
   }
 ```
-When the player enters a cell that contains a tennis ball, 50 points is added to the score and the hoovers are sent back to their starting positions.
+When the player enters a cell that contains a tennis ball, 50 points are added to the score and the hoovers are sent back to their starting positions.
 The hoovers then begin to flash and are held in their starting positions for 10 seconds; this was achieved using `setTimeout`.
 The code snippet below shows how I achieved this.

 ```js
 function removeBall(){